Credit Cards for Rebuilding Bad Credit

 If you have enough money for a security deposit, then you can get a secured credit card.
 Your deposit could be as low as $49 on the Capital One Secured MasterCard.
 The Discover it Secured Credit Card, which is a rewards secured card, is another great option for rebuilding your credit.

 There are several other good secured credit cards on the market - the Secured Visa from Merrick Bank is one.
 Look for a secured card that reports to the major credit bureaus, has low annual fees, and converts to an unsecured credit card after a period of timely payments.

 Retail credit cards are an option, but the high-interest rate and limited use make them less attractive than other credit cards for rebuilding credit.
 If you're approved for retail credit cards, you'll likely have a very low credit limit, around $100 to $300.
 You may be able to have your credit limit increased periodically as you use your card responsibly and pay it on time each month.
 Several months of positive payments with a retail card can help you qualify for something better.

-Watch out for credit cards like the Applied Bank Gold Visa that charge extremely high annual fees relative to the credit limit – a $125 annual fee for a $500 credit limit in this case.
+Watch out for credit cards that charge extremely high annual fees relative to the credit limit – like a $125 annual fee for a $500 credit limit.
 These fee harvester cards take advantage of consumers with bad credit, who have trouble qualifying for credit elsewhere.
 The high cost isn't worth the small benefit.